Dean-vA/MLEngineering_Capstone_Group3/README.md

+# Blank to Bard
-# Capstone Project for ML Engineering Masterclass  by the AI Edge
+## Capstone Project for ML Engineering Masterclass  by the AI Edge